CPU Cache and OS Threads

 | Single-threaded baseline | ~47–50 ms | Sequential execution of two loops |

-As we can see, the false sharing version is 15–30 times slower than the alignas-aligned version, and even about 10 times slower than the single-threaded version—while the alignas version, because the two cores run in true parallel, takes only about half the time of the single-threaded version.
-Note that the counters in the test code use volatile to prevent the compiler from optimizing away the entire loop under -O2; the teaching code omits this, but it needs to be considered for actual measurements.
+As we can see, the false sharing version is 15–30 times slower than the alignas aligned version, and even about 10 times slower than the single-threaded version—whereas the aligned version takes only about half the time of the single-threaded version because the two cores are truly running in parallel.
+Note that the counters in the test code use volatile to prevent the compiler from optimizing away the entire loop under -O2; the teaching code omits this for simplicity, but it is necessary for actual measurements.

-The idea for solving false sharing is straightforward: just make sure the two variables are not on the same cache line.
+The solution for false sharing is straightforward: just ensure the two variables don't sit on the same cache line.
 In C++11, we can use alignas to specify alignment:

 #include <thread>